aardito2/babel-preset-react-vue-directives/README.md

 * `vFor` only supports string literals in the formats described [below](#vfor).
 * `vIf` and `vShow` support both curly brace expressions and string literals.
 String literals can only contain identifiers.
-* `vModel` and `vOn` only support string literals containing an identifier.
-For `vModel`, this should be the name of a top-level property on `this.state`; for `vOn` it should be the name of an in-scope function.
+* `vModel` and `vOn` support both string literals and curly brace expressions containing an identifier.
+For `vModel`, the identifier should be the name of a property on `this.state`; for `vOn` it should be the name of an in-scope function.
+If using a nested property for `vModel`, only a string literal is supported.

 ### Supported directives:
 * `vFor`